wp-plugins/contact-form-plugin/readme.txt

 5. Widget settings for using shortcode in the sidebar.

 == Changelog ==

+= V3.22 - 24.07.2012 =
+* NEW : Japanese language file is added to the plugin.
+* Bugfix : Cross Site Request Forgery bug was fixed.

 = V3.21 - 10.07.2012 =
 * NEW : Hebrew language file is added to the plugin.